Quantum X bio

 How to best perform cell culturing experiments?

-In cell cultivation or cell seeding applications, microstructures are first printed using a material such as hydrogels or one of Nanoscribe’s biocompatible IP Photoresins.
+For cell culturing or cell seeding applications, microstructures are first printed using a material such as hydrogels or one of Nanoscribe’s biocompatible IP Photoresins.
 After printing, the structures are rinsed and cells are seeded onto the structures.
 Typically, the substrates are kept in incubators to monitor cell behavior over time.

-Cell seeding is the most common technique to combine 2PP-based microfabrication with cell research.
-In our publication database in the website premium section, you will find inspiration from research projects carried out with Nanoscribe technology.
+Cell seeding is the most common technique used to combine 2PP-based microfabrication with cell research.
+Our publication database in the premium section of the website provides inspiration for research projects using Nanoscribe technology.

-As a cell seeding application example, we printed 100 µm diameter microwells from IP-S and seeded NIH 3T3 fibroblast cells into them.
-The image below shows an animated vertical image stack of the stained cells inside the microwells:
+As an example of a cell seeding application, we printed 100 µm diameter microwells from IP-S and seeded them with NIH 3T3 fibroblast cells.
+The image below shows an animated vertical image stack of the stained cells in the microwells:

 How to master live cell printing?

-Live cell printing means direct laser writing with living cells in the resin – and making them survive the printing.
-This is a major challenge because cells are typically under stress while being processed and residing inside the printer.
-To support you with this challenging task, Nanoscribe has implemented several features:
+Live cell printing means direct laser writing with living cells in the resin – and getting them to survive the printing process.
+This is a major challenge because the cells are typically under stress during the processing inside the printer.
+To help you with this challenging task, Nanoscribe has implemented several features:

 - Fast printing speeds to keep print jobs short

-For most sensitive applications, a HEPA-filtered chamber airflow is available.
+HEPA-filtered airflow is available for the most sensitive applications.
 While live cell printing has been performed with other bioprinting technologies, there are still relatively few reports on combining it with 2PP.
-Get ready to explore with Quantum X bio!
+Get ready to explore it with Quantum X bio!

-The following structure was printed from a gelatin methacrylate-based bioresin laden with NIH 3T3 fibroblast cells.
+The following structure was printed from a gelatin methacrylate-based bioresin loaded with NIH 3T3 fibroblast cells.
 The image series shows that the cells are alive and truly embedded in the printed structure.

 Which materials are compatible with Quantum X bio?